An affiliated Educational Center of the

 Please read the following information and links carefully!
-Answers to almost every question we are commonly asked about the Wilderness First Aid classes can be found on these pages.
+Answers to almost every question we are commonly asked about the Wilderness Medical classes can be found on these pages.

-Our 2014 24-hour Wilderness Emergency Medical Care Course is scheduled for January 16, 18 and 19, in Golden Valley and Orrock, MN, (Sand Dunes SF).
+Our 2014 24-hour Wilderness Emergency Medical Care Course is scheduled for April 5th and 6th, in Orrock, MN, (Sand Dunes SF).
 This class will also serve as an Advanced Wilderness First Aid/Wilderness First Responder refresher.
-A second 24-hour Wilderness Medical Care program will be offered in the spring for those wanting to advance from the AWFA to First Responder level.
-More information will be posted here and on Facebook as it is confirmed.
+The CPR (Professional-level; Health Care Provider CPR) section will tentatively be held on May 22, 2014 at Team Ortho headquarters in Minneapolis.
+(Date and location confirmed at WEMC class.)

 The Wilderness Emergency Medical Care classes are designed for anyone who recreates in the outdoors, with or without any prior training.
 We have had snowshoers and snowmobilers, ATV riders and MTB riders, hikers, skiers, dogsled mushers and 4-wheelers.
 We've also had doctors, nurses, lawyers, paramedics, preachers and teachers take the classes.
 Anyone who wants to know what to do when things go wrong an hour or more from ambulances, doctors and hospitals is welcome and will benefit from the training.

 offer wilderness medical training at REI stores in the Twin

 Cities.
 (Accordingly, we will no longer be offering a